vercel/next.js/docs/advanced-features/rust-compiler.md

 ### Legacy Decorators

 Next.js will automatically detect `experimentalDecorators` in `jsconfig.json` or `tsconfig.json` and apply that.
-This is commonly used with libraries like `mobx`.
-This is only added for compatibility with existing apps.
-We do not recommend using legacy decorators in new apps.
+This is commonly used with older versions of libraries like `mobx`.

+This flag is only supported for compatibility with existing applications.
+We do not recommend using legacy decorators in new applications.

-First, update to the canary version of Next.js: `npm install next@canary`.
+First, update to the latest version of Next.js: `npm install next@latest`.
 Then, update your `jsconfig.json` or `tsconfig.json` file:

 ```js
 {